victorzheleznov/dafx25/README.md

 > [!NOTE]
 > This repository is a work in progress.
 The source code will be made available at a later time.
 To listen to sound examples, please use the button above.

+## Repository Contents

+`docs/audio/` includes all sound examples for test and training datasets used in the submission.
+Some of these sound examples are presented on the accompanying web-page.